 Do you dread Monday mornings and the thought of heading off to a job that you used to be passionate about?

-Does it feel like there is something missing and you’re just NOT enjoying life?
+Does it feel like your life is missing something?

 One of the first signs that you’re not walking in your purpose is that you’re stuck.
-My life had felt like it was an endless loop of repetition.
-Like I was in the movie Groundhog Day or Fifty First Dates.
+Back then, my life felt like a merry-go-round and I couldn’t get off.

-Maybe your days consist of getting the kids off to school and then struggling through the day at work.
-In the evenings, you dash off to extracurricular activities or weekly church ministry.
-Then you fall into bed way too late only to rise way too early the next day to do it all over again.
+If your days feel like an endless loop of getting the kids off to school, struggling through the day at work, dashing off to extracurricular activities or weekly church ministry, fall into bed way too late only to rise way too early the next day to do it all over again.

 You know that there must be more to life than “this” but you have no idea how to get off the merry-go-round.
 This never-ending loop is one sure sign that you’re not walking in your purpose.